beejjorgensen/bgnet0/src/bgnet0_part_0400_layermodel.md

   jackpot are approximately 300 million to 1.
 What are the odds of randomly picking my pre-selected 16-byte (128-bit) number?

-* Speculate on why IP is above TCP in the layered model.
-Why does the TCP header go on before the IP header and not the other way around?
+* Speculate on why the IP header wraps up the TCP header in the layered model, and not the other way around.

 * If UDP is unreliable and TCP is reliable, speculate on why one might ever use UDP.